What is OTE (On-Target Earnings)? Definition, salary calculation, and examples

 Is OTE guaranteed in sales jobs?

 No, OTE is not guaranteed.
-The base salary is guaranteed, but the OTE component is conditional upon achieving 100% of your sales targets (where OTE is capped).
-If you fall short of your target, you’ll only receive part of the OTE.
+The base salary is guaranteed, but the additional earnings component is conditional upon achieving targets.
+Falling short of a target, employee’s will only receive a percentage of their on-target earnings.
 Therefore, OTE represents the maximum potential salary you can earn, not a fixed or guaranteed amount.

 In summary

 On-Target Earnings (OTE) is a key component of many sales and commission-based roles, offering a powerful incentive to drive performance.
-Whether capped or uncapped, understanding how OTE works can help both employers and employees set realistic goals and expectations around earnings.
+Whether capped or uncapped, understanding how this pay structure works can help both employers and employees set realistic goals and expectations around earnings.

-By clearly defining base salary and commission structures, OTE offers transparency, motivation, and the potential for high rewards, making it an attractive salary scheme for competitive industries.
+By clearly defining base salary and commission structures, on-target earnings offers transparency, motivation, and the potential for high rewards, making it an attractive salary scheme for competitive industries.